 The software and circuit board files can be downloaded from my GitHub repository by clicking the green "Code" download button on the right.
 Choose the Download ZIP option from the Code pull-down menu.
 The ZIP file will contain the entire repository content.

 Check out my other Hackster project that details how to convert laptop PS/2 touchpads to USB.
-Once the keyboard and touchpad are converted, all you need is a video card to make a Raspberry Pi laptop.
+Once the keyboard and touchpad are converted, all you need to make a Raspberry Pi laptop is a HDMI to LVDS video card from EBay.

 I hope you find these projects useful.